 2nd Stop: Venice

 Upon arrival at the train station in Venice, we walked outside to purchase tickets for the vaporetti (the bus on water).
-We purchased the 48-hour pass, which allowed us to ride as much as me wanted to within 48 hours.
+We purchased the 48-hour pass, which allowed us to ride as much as we wanted to within 48 hours.
 Purchase tickets to accommodate your stay.
-Park your luggage in the designated area, stand in the center and enjoy the view.
+Once onboard, park your luggage in the designated area, stand in the center and enjoy the view.
 Just don’t forget to validate your ticket….
 It’s a MUST!
 The validation machines are conveniently located near the vaporetti entrance and waiting area.

 3rd Stop: Florence

 We made an attempt to walk to our hotel, Hotel La Scarletta.
 The hotel was absolutely darling!
 But walking became a bit of a hassle with the luggage, so we decide to stand in the cab zone and wait for a cab (a marked area on the street, next to a curb).

 On our second day in Florence, my husband walked about 15 minutes to pick up a rental car- your best option for visiting Tuscany.
 We drove to the beautiful hills of Tuscany to tour the Castello di Veranazzo Vineyards.
 If you absolutely do not want to rent a car, there are several bus trips/ day tours to visit the most popular vineyards in Tuscany.